Marisa Morby logo

 See how the Shinkansen train shape mirrors the shape of the Kingfisher's beak.

 Some northern species of woodpeckers migrate south for the winter, while others in more temperate regions stay put.
 That means in the fall you'll start to hear the sound of them working hard making holes in trees for their winter nests.
 Scientists and engineers watching woodpeckers got the idea of shock absorption helmets by watching how woodpeckers would constantly hit hard surfaces without suffering a concussion or dying.
 But nature, always ready to fascinate us further, has recently shown us that woodpeckers have no shock absorption at all.
-In actuality, woodpeckers don't have any shock absorption in their head or beak at all.
 Instead, their beaks act similarly to a hammer, putting force into the bark and making the holes that we know so well.
 What keeps them from getting a concussion is the fact that their brains are so much smaller than their skull.
 A woodpecker would need to hit wood twice as hard as they do in order to suffer a concussion.
 It's a fascinating study in how our initial assumptions may not be based on reality.

 Peregrine falcons have one of the longest migrations of any North American bird.
 "Peregrine" means wanderer and it's a well deserved name.
 These birds can travel up to 15,500 miles (25,000 km) in a single year.
 They're ability to do proportional navigation while diving (also called stooping) at speeds up to 200 miles per hour also makes them one of the fastest creatures on earth and extremely impressive hunters.
 The profile shape that their body makes when diving was likely the inspiration for the shape of the B2 and B-21.
 I spend hours researching the links in these newsletters, and I only found one research paper that supported this theory and broke it down, likely because Northrup Grumman won't allow any visibility into their process.
 But take a look at the two side by side and tell me what you think.